-If you've wanted to start an employment agency, then now is a perfect time.
-You’ll need to know the requirements and steps of how you or your firm can get an Employment Agency (EA) license in Singapore to help you begin working on these new programmes.
+If you want to open your own Employment Agency (EA) in Singapore you’ll need to know the requirements and steps of how you or your firm can get an Employment Agency (EA) licence in Singapore to help you begin working on these new programmes.

 A licence, specifically the Employment Agency (EA) is needed if your company does any of the following business activities: